Uniform description of the rigged configuration bijection: Introduction

-Despite being defined recursively, obfuscating many of its properties, the bijection $\Phi$ has many remarkable (conjectured) attributes.
+Despite being defined recursively, obfuscating many of its properties, the bijection $\Phi$ has many remarkable (conjectural) attributes.
 There is a natural statistic defined on tensor products of KR crystals called energy that arose from the related statistical mechanics, but energy is an algebraic statistic whose computation requires using the very intricate combinatorial $R$-matrix.
 On the rigged configuration side, there is a combinatorial statistic called cocharge, which also comes from the related physics, and $\Phi$ sends energy to cocharge (with interchanging riggings and coriggings).
-This gives a combinatorial proof the $X = M$ conjecture of~\cite{HKOTY99, HKOTT02}.
-We recall that the $X$ side comes from the sum over the classically highest weight elements of tensor products of KR crystals and is related to the one-point function of 2D lattice models, and the $M$ side is summed over highest weight rigged configurations and is related to solutions to the Bethe equation of the Heisenberg spin chain.
+This gives a combinatorial proof the $X = M$ conjecture of~\cite{HKOTY99,HKOTT02}.
+We recall that the $X$ side comes from the sum over the classically highest weight elements of tensor products of KR crystals and is related to the one-point function of 2D lattice models.
+Additionally, the $M$ side is summed over highest weight rigged configurations and is related to solutions to the Bethe equation of the Heisenberg spin chain.
 Moreover, the combinatorial $R$-matrix gets sent to the identity map under $\Phi$.

-Because of these properties, rigged configurations in type $A_n^{(1)}$ describe the action-angle variables of box-ball systems~\cite{KOSTY06}, an ultradiscrete version of the Korteweg-de Vries (KdV) equation.
-More specifically, the partition $\nu^{(1)}$ describes the sizes of the solitons when there is no interaction~\cite{KOSTY06, Takagi05}.
-A tropicalization of a ratio of (cylindric) loop Schur functions is conjectured to describe $\Phi$ for box-ball systems~\cite{LPS15, Scrimshaw17}, and $\Phi^{-1}$ can be described using the $\tau$ function from the Kadomtsev--Petviashvili (KP) heirarchy~\cite{KSY07}.
-It is also conjectured that rigged configurations are connected to the generalizations of box-ball systems, soliton cellular automata~\cite{HKOTY02, Mahathir12, MOW12, Yamada04, Yamada07}.
+Because of these properties, rigged configurations in type $A_n^{(1)}$ describe the action-angle variables of box-ball systems~\cite{KOSTY06}, which is an ultradiscrete version of the Korteweg-de Vries (KdV) equation.
+More specifically, the partition $\nu^{(1)}$ describes the sizes of the solitons when there is no interaction~\cite{KOSTY06,Takagi05}.
+A tropicalization of a ratio of (cylindric) loop Schur functions is conjectured to describe $\Phi$ for box-ball systems~\cite{LPS15,Scrimshaw17}, and $\Phi^{-1}$ can be described using the $\tau$ function from the Kadomtsev--Petviashvili (KP) heirarchy~\cite{KSY07}.
+Generalizations of box-ball systems, soliton cellular automata~\cite{Mahathir12,HKOTY02,HKT00,MOW12,Yamada04,Yamada07}, are also believed to have deep connections with rigged configurations.
+In type $A_n^{(1)}$, the state energy was related to rigged configurations~\cite{Sakamoto09}.